 This content has been automatically translated from Ukrainian.

-Haiku is a form of poetry that has deep roots in the Japanese literary tradition.
+Haiku is a form of poetry that has deep roots in Japanese literary tradition.
 Haiku are characterized by their short form and focus on reflecting subtle moments of nature or everyday life.

 This post doesn't have any additions from the author yet.